 There are a couple of other electrical-related items needed for a complete multi-rotor aircraft - these are explained in greater detail below.

-power distribution board is often used to make connecting 4 sets of ESC wires together in a neat and orderly manner.
+A power distribution board is often used to make connecting 4 sets of ESC wires together in a neat and orderly manner.
 Power distribution boards are usually a simple circuit board with 2 tracks, one for positive wires and one for negative wires.

-low battery alarm is another vital piece of equipment for any multi-rotor aircraft.
+A low battery alarm is another vital piece of equipment for any multi-rotor aircraft.
 This small item monitors your battery's voltage, and sounds an alarm when it drops below a certain amount.

 Radio transmitter and receiver